bernhardAxonIvy/doc/source/engine-guide/configuration/advanced-configuration.rst

 automatically generated.

 Here is an example of a business calendar definition;
-see :ref:`app-businesscalendar-yaml` for more detailed information.
+see :ref:`app-yaml` for more detailed information.

 .. literalinclude:: ../../../../workspace/ch.ivyteam.ivy.server.file.feature/root/configuration/templates/app-businesscalendar.yaml
   :language: yaml